1970s: United States

 The Oakland Athletics three-peated at the World Series in 1972–1974.

 The Cincinnati Reds go to the World Series in 1970, 1972, 1975, and 1976, led by the Big Red Machine winning two out of four.

 The New York Yankees won the World Series in 1977 and 1978 after losing in 1976.

 The Dallas Cowboys and the Pittsburgh Steelers dominated the decade in the NFL.
 Steelers were led by Terry Bradshaw and Chuck Noll, and the Cowboys were led by Roger Staubach and Tom Landry, while the Miami Dolphins became the only team in NFL history to go "all the way," winning the Super Bowl with an undefeated record—a feat that remains unmatched to this day.

-In the 1970s we saw a lot of sports venues that were built during this decade which includes Arrowhead Stadium, Three Rivers Stadium, Texas Stadium, Veterans Stadium, Riverfront Stadium, and Mercedes-Benz Superdome.
+The 1970s saw the construction of several sports venues, including Arrowhead Stadium, Three Rivers Stadium, Texas Stadium, Veterans Stadium, Riverfront Stadium, and Mercedes-Benz Superdome.

 The Philadelphia Flyers won the Stanley Cup in 1974 and 1975, a team best remembered as "The Broad Street Bullies".